 Stages may overlap, whereby some work continues in an area while work at the next area starts.

-The entire project is expected to be completed in mid-2026.
+The entire project is expected to be completed by approximately mid-2026.

 Phasing of work